Olorin7/Fa18HW2/README.md

 We describe the `index` directory in the next section.

 ## Step 3: Implementing B+ Trees
-The `index` directory contains an partial implementation of a B+ tree (`BPlusTree`), an implementation that you will complete in this assignment.
+The `index` directory contains a partial implementation of a B+ tree (`BPlusTree`), an implementation that you will complete in this assignment.
 Every B+ tree maps keys of type `DataBox` to values of type `RecordId`.
 A B+ tree is composed of inner nodes (`InnerNode`) and leaf nodes (`LeafNode`).